seanredmond/heniautos/guide/festival-calendar-basics.md

 ![idealized intercalary year](img/ideal-intercalated.png)

-This intercalation follows the month Posideiṓn and would be called _Posideiṓn hústeros_ "later Posideiṓn", _Posideiṓn deúteros_ "second Posideiṓn" or _Posideiṓn embólimos_ "injected Posideiṓn."
+Since this intercalation follows the month Posideiṓn it would be called _Posideiṓn hústeros_ "later Posideiṓn", _Posideiṓn deúteros_ "second Posideiṓn" or _Posideiṓn embólimos_ "injected Posideiṓn."
 When we abbreviate we will indicate this with a subscript number 2: Pos₂.
 Intercalations were most commonly made after Posideiṓn, but they could occur anywhere in the year, such as after Hekatombaiṓn:

 ![idealized intercalary year](img/ideal-hek2.png)